Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ## 1. Basics
 ### Introduction
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As wikipedia suggests "Python is an interpreted high-level general-purpose programming language."
+It was created by Guido van Rossum and released in 1991.
+It supports multiple programming paradigms like object-oriented, procedural and functional.
+"Python is also dynamically-typed and garbage-collected".
+Python's best implementation is in C language([Cython](https://github.com/python/cpython)) which is the default/standard, but there are other implementations in Java,.Net, etc. Its philosophy revolves around code readability and code simplicity, you can also check [zen of python](https://www.python.org/dev/peps/pep-0020/).
+Python is widely used in Web-Development([flask](https://flask.palletsprojects.com/en/2.0.x/), [django](https://www.djangoproject.com/), [fastapi](https://fastapi.tiangolo.com/)), Android/Windows/IOS/OSX application development([kivi](https://kivy.org/#home)), Big-Data Processing/Databases([Pyspark](https://spark.apache.org/docs/latest/api/python/), [Pandas](https://pandas.pydata.org/)), Machine learning([pytorch](pytorch.org/), [tensorflow](tensorflow.org/), [sklearn](scikit-learn.org/stable/)), Mathemetical/Scientific calculations([numpy](numpy.org/), [scipy](scipy.org/)), etc. The current/latest version is python3 which was released in 2008 and is still relevant(as of 2021), as python2 was discontinued at 1 Jan 2020.</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Everything in python is an Object.
+Why is so?
+What is an object?
+A object has its own attributes and properties.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is a fair amount debate around "python is a slow language", but for most parts that does affects usability/credibility, it is the most prefered and powerful programming language which is still growing popular(as of 2021).
+Let's see whats ahead
 ### Some Terminology
 * Literals: Are raw data given to a variable, litrals are constant fix values eg 4, there is no other value replacement for 4, so its a integer literal.
 A raw value by itself is a literal.eg 4,6,2.5,7.4,'string','something'.
 * Keywords: Are reserved words which are defined by python, so they can't be used as operands, say eg. if,else,for,while,is,as,or,not,and,def,class,return,yeild,pass,raise.